For every billing error, there’s a potentially easy solution.

-“We’ve found that a lot of the declines in revenue are as a result of errors in billing,” says Adrian Velasquez, co-founder and CEO of Fi-Med, a predictive analytics provider for physicians and medical systems.
+“We’ve found that a lot of the declines in revenue are as a result of errors in billing,” he says.

 These errors in billing occur for numerous reasons, ranging from “mergers and acquisitions with health plans and hospital systems” to attempting to adjudicate claims across state lines, when a medical system has hospitals or practices in two bordering states.